wil3/android-hidden-data/README.md

 *get addall working - FIXED
 *optimize validation class - Done
 * write results to file - Done
-* return types of generic lists
+* return types of generic lists Done
-* Problem with agnostic results
+* Problem with agnostic results Done
-* remove false positives
+* remove false positives WIP

+#Optimizaiton
+take all UI sinks and check there paremeters to see if constant or local variable